Ann C. Crispin: Career

 Crispin was Eastern Regional Director, and then Vice President, of the Science Fiction and Fantasy Writers of America.
 With Victoria Strauss, she founded Writer Beware, a "watchdog" group that is part of SFWA that warns aspiring writers about the dangers of scam agents, editors, and publishers.
 Writer Beware was founded in 1998, and has assisted law enforcement and civil authorities in tracking and shutting down writing scams.

 On April 19, 2013, Crispin was named the 2013 Grandmaster by the International Association of Media Tie-In Writers (IAMTW).

 Her final completed work being Time Horse.

 Personal life

-On September 3, 2013, StarTrek.com posted Crispin's farewell message after her prolonged battle with bladder cancer deteriorated and became terminal.
+On September 3, 2013, StarTrek.com posted Crispin's farewell message after her prolonged illness bladder cancer deteriorated and became terminal.
 In the message Crispin said, "I want to thank you all for your good wishes and prayers.
 I fear my condition is deteriorating.
 I am doing the best I can to be positive but I probably don't have an awful lot of time left.
 I want you all to know that I am receiving excellent care and am surrounded by family and friends."

 She died only three days later, at 63.